 Value in art is one of the most important factors that determine the success of a painting, even much more than the choice of color.
 There could be two colors that appear completely different but has the same value.
+If you feel this is out of your knowledge or if you don’t have the time to do it yourself, you can always opt to look for a professional service that can help you with the work.
+Companies like cl mcdaid painting offer excellent painting services, with a qualified staff that can help you complete the task in no time.
+Let them know what you want, and they will make it happen for you.
 There could also be different values for the same hue.
 They are called shades and tints.
 Tints of color are produced by adding white, while shades of color are produced by adding black.
 Value in art is the degree of whiteness or blackness of something on a scale of white to black (black has the lowest value and white has the highest value).

 The relationship between value and color

 In painting, value is much more an important structural element than the hues available.
 Hues are of less importance in setting the structure of your paintings.
 This is not to neglect the role of color in painting.
 Color gives physiological importance to your paintings.
 Applying values inaccurately to your paintings is differentiating different objects by making use of just colors, space, and shape, it will look merely like an abstract painting with no specific direction.
 Many oil painters usually start with dead colors in order to set out different values, then they add colors on top.

 As far as the understanding of value is important, your choice of color also indicates physiological importance.